woleet/woleet.id-server/README.md

 - Select the `Settings` menu
 - Enter the identity URL as you expose it to the internet: as an example, if your server domain is `idserver.acme.com`, the identity URL would be `https://idserver.acme.com:3001/identity`.

-> WARNING: It is preferable to serve the identity URL on the default HTTPS port 443.
+> WARNING: It is recommended to serve the identity URL on the default HTTPS port 443.
 To do this, simply set WOLEET_ID_SERVER_IDENTITY_PORT to 443.

 # Use Woleet.ID Server with an OpenID Connect provider